 Illinois is the latest addition to the ranks of post-prohibition states.

 On June 25, 2019, Gov. J.B.
-Pritzker signed legislation approved by lawmakers earlier in the year that makes cannabis legal to possess and consume for adults 21+.
+Pritzker signed legislation approved by lawmakers earlier in the year that legalized weed to possess and consume for adults 21+.
 The law also establishes a process to expunge the criminal records for nearly 800,000 cannabis possession convictions in the state.

 Gov. Pritzker’s 2018 election campaign included a platform calling for legalization.
 Shortly after winning the governorship, he said he hoped Illinois would be the first Midwest state to begin legal, regulated cannabis sales.
 In order to do so, however, Illinois will have to move quickly to beat out nearby Michigan, whose march toward legal sales is already underway, albeit slow-moving.